gainsay (verb)§

 EB: An elaborate and insidious technique of deception and psychological manipulation, usually practiced by a single deceiver, or gaslighter, on a single victim over an extended period.
 Its effect is to gradually undermine the victims’ confidence in their own ability to distinguish truth from falsehood, right from wrong, or reality from appearance, thereby rendering them pathologically dependent on the gaslighters in their thinking or feelings.
 (EB)

 Note: The above definitions refer to gaslighting an individual, but the fact is that this technique is often used (by the media, politicians, academics, etc.) on the public as a whole.
 In fact, while individual gaslighting is a rather rare and eccentric occurrence, public gaslighting by elites is relatively common.
 It is the latter which has popularized this term.
-By ignoring this more typical contemporary usage, the above definitions (and their creators) demonstrate the gaslighting of gaslighting.
+By ignoring this more typical contemporary usage, the above definitions (and their creators, the lexicographers) demonstrate the gaslighting of gaslighting.

 See: flying monkey